icorson3/rb2/user_story_#2.md

 ```
-As a user
+As a user,

-I can merge this user story
+When I visit the student show,

+I see one student, including their name and grade.

 ```